glasnt/talks/2019_10_PyGotham.podium/slides.md

 The fact that it provides any local web server functionality at all is amazing, but the fact that it calls out that it's not for production is also very very good.

 We'll discuss a selection of webservers you should use in production a bit later.

+But, there are a few new terms that we've just hit that we should take time to clarify.
+---
+class: title
+# What is 'production'?

+???

+TODO
+---
+class: title
+# What is a web server?
+???

+TODO
 ---
 <br><br><br>
 # .code[runserver]